mesh-payments/api-auth-examples/README.md

 * `Date` - time stamp of request in format of [ISO-8601](http://en.wikipedia.org/wiki/ISO_8601).
 Example: `2019-11-07T11:37:32.510Z`.
 See [details](#Timestamp).
 * `x-mesh-nonce` - unique identifier of the request that is sent to the API.
 See [details](#Nonce).
-* `Authorization` - composed of four components: an algorithm declaration (scheme), api key, list of header names that used in signature, and the calculated signature.
+* `Authorization` - composed of four components: an algorithm declaration (scheme), API KEY, list of header names that used in signature, and the calculated signature.
 All those components structured in format that described in the [next section](#constructing-authorization-header).

 So the example of such request may look like this: